ece362-purdue/labs/lab6-spi/README.md

 - The ARPE bit of the timer is set.
 This allows us to safely modify the ARR during the operation of the game.
 As the game progresses, the action gets faster.
 - A critical section is set up where all interrupts are temporarily disabled when a key is pressed.
 In this way, the display array can be safely updated rather than have two things modify it in an overlapping fashion.

 It is an easy game to play (...ideally).
 Use the A and B keys to move the ‘>’ character on the left of the display.
-Use it to hit as many ‘x’ characters as you can.
-Each time you hit an ‘x’, you gain a point.
-Each time an ‘x’ goes by you, you lose a point.
+Use it to dodge as many ‘x’ characters as you can.
+Each time you dodge an ‘x’, you gain a point.
+Each time an ‘x’ hits you, you lose a point.
 As your score gets higher, the game goes faster.
 If you can reach 100 points, you win.
 We have no prizes unfortunately, but you can take pride in your immense accomplishment.

 ## Step 5: In-Lab Checkoff Step